Liver cancer

 Risk factors for liver cancer you can change:

-These lifestyle factors can lead to cirrhosis of the liver, which happens when the liver is damaged or scarred by liver diseases and conditions, such as hepatitis and chronic alcoholism.
+These lifestyle factors and infections can lead to cirrhosis of the liver, which happens when the liver is damaged or scarred by liver diseases and conditions, such as hepatitis and chronic alcoholism.
 Cirrhosis of the liver is a risk factor for liver cancer.

 Hepatitis B is caused by the hepatitis B virus, which is spread between people by body fluids.
 Hepatitis B can lead to liver damage and liver cancer.
 If you're not sure if you've been tested or immunised for hepatitis B before, ask your doctor for a free test.
 The test is simple and can tell you if you have contracted hepatitis B, or if you need immunisation to protect you.